 Injunctions for protection against domestic violence can order a person to stop abusing you or even coming near you.
 Injunctions are also powerful tools with strong family law implications.
 They can order other things, like having the abuser leave the home and pay temporary child support, as well as awarding the spousal abuse victim temporary custody of the children.

-In domestic violence situations, criminal and civil cases may occur at the same time as the result of the same violent act.
-Attorney Andrew D. Washor is well qualified to handle both the civil and criminal aspects of domestic violence.
-He is a former Broward County prosecutor who has focused his career on family law and criminal defense.
-He can assist with injunctions for protection in the civil law system and also handles domestic violence situations that involve alleged violations of criminal law.
+In domestic violence situations, civil cases may occur at the same time as the result of the same violent act.
+Attorney Andrew D. Washor is well qualified to handle the civil law aspects of domestic violence.
+He has focused his career on family law and can assist with injunctions for protection in the civil law system.
+He also handles domestic violence situations.

 Put Yourself in a Good Position.
 Talk with a Lawyer.